 On the way back from the Yorkshire Dales, we also stopped at Arncliffe – a quaint peaceful village in Littondale.
 We then followed the tour guide for a short walk around.
 What attracted me most were the stone-built houses with dry stone walls, the closed-down beautifully-designed local school, and the imposing church with an age-old “punishment tool” in front of its gate.

 Our last stop before getting back to York is Pateley Bridge – a charismatic market town in Nidderdale.
-Pateley Bridge looked so pretty that I felt instantly in love with it!
+Pateley Bridge looked so pretty that I fell instantly in love with it!
 Those with a sweet tooth can also pick some mouth-watering chocolate at the oldest sweet shop in the world right here.

 3. It’s perfect for cheese lovers <3

-A highlight of my Yorkshire Dales tour is the visit at Wensleydale Creamery Visitor Centre.
+A highlight of my Yorkshire Dales tour is the visit to Wensleydale Creamery Visitor Centre.
 As a cheese-lover, I was over the moon to get to taste more than 20 different types of cheese produced right there in Wensleydale.
 I’d wanted to buy them all and ended up buying the Blueberry and Pineapple cheese after thinking so hard as to which ones to pick.
-A good news was our tour’s van also had a fridge to store the cheese we had bought!
+The good news was our tour van also had a fridge to store the cheese we’d bought!